 - Discounts available

-Session 2 - Registration is now open for Session 2 of the 2012-13 Winter Futsal League for U7-U14 teams.
+High School League Session - Registration Deadline for the 2013-14 Winter League November 18 for all High School teams.
 Registration must be done online.
 Click here for team registration.

 Boys & Girls U7 - U18.
 FUTSALNH reserves the right to drop or combine divisions or age groups.

-Session 1 - For U8-U14 games begin November 10, 2012 with playoffs on January 12, 2013.
+Session 1 - For U8-U14 games begin November 2, 2013 with playoffs on January 11, 2014.
 Teams will be scheduled to play 8 games plus one week of playoffs.
+Accommodations will be made for those teams still playing on November 2.

 Games are played on Saturday with teams having to play one Sunday game.
 We are very flexible with our scheduling to accommodate other conflicts such as basketball.
 These conflicts must be presented before league play begins.